NCIEVS/evsrestapi-client-SDK/README.md

 - Get concept by code (full information)
 - Get concept by code (custom include)
 - Get concept children
+- Get all properties
 - Get property by code (or label)
+- Get all roles
 - Get role by code (or label)
+- Get all associations
 - Get association by code (or label)
 - Find root concepts
 - Get paths to/from root from a code